June 15 – July 16, 2015

 Licensed Health Practitioner

-This program may be helpful additional training to those already in the healthcare field.
+This program may be helpful additional experience to those already in the healthcare field.
 If you are interested in pursuing this as ongoing vocational education call Sydney to discuss the possibility.
 Acceptance into the program will depend upon background and a personal interview process.

 The tuition for the course is $4,500.
 Tuition includes an ayurvedic breakfast and lunch five days a week and two textbooks, Yogic Management of Common Diseases by Dr. Swami Karmananda and Asana, Pranayama, Mudra, Banda by Swami Satyananda Saraswati.